renatavarea/hello-world/README.md

 # hello-world
-A GitHub Tutorial for dummies
+A GitHub Tutorial for dummies.
-Currently on step 3 for this github tutorial
+Currently on step 3 for this github tutorial.